Q. What is UK Entry Clearance?

-A. There are several routes under the Points Based System – Tier 1 for high value workers, Tier 2 for those with a job offer and Tier 5 for various temporary workers.
+A. There are several routes under the Points Based System – highly skilled workers, Skilled Worker visas for those with a job offer and T5 for various temporary workers.
 See ‘UK visas’ for full details.

 Q. If I visit the UK can I then apply for a different visa without having to leave the UK?

 A. No. If you are a visitor the Home Office will not accept an application to change your visa status to anything else – you must leave the UK to apply.

 Q. I want to study in the UK – do I need to have a place at a school/college/university confirmed before I can get a visa?